deepset-ai/haystack/rfcs/README.md

 the RFC repo as a Markdown file.
 At that point, the RFC is 'active' and may be implemented with the goal of eventually including it into the Haystack codebase.

+To create an RFC:

 1. Copy `0000-template.md` to `text/0000-my-feature.md`, where 'my-feature' is a descriptive name of the feature you're proposing.
 Don't assign an RFC number yet.
 2. Fill in the RFC.
 Pay attention to details.
 RFCs that present convincing motivation, demonstrate an understanding of the feature impact, and honestly present the drawbacks and alternatives tend to be received well.
 3. Submit a pull request.
 This ensures the RFC receives design feedback from a larger community.
 As the author, you should be prepared to revise it in response.
 4. Rename the file using the PR number, for example from `text/0000-my-feature.md` to `text/4242-my-feature.md`.
 5. Reach an agreement with the reviewers and integrate the feedback you got.
 RFCs that have broad support are much more likely to make progress than those that don't receive any comments.